 This is a very serious sleeping disorder, which happens when your breathing is interrupted as you sleep.
 You usually stop breathing at random points in your sleep, and this can even occur hundreds of times.

-As the condition continues, the body and your brain will fail to get sufficient oxygen, which means you wakes up in the morning feeling tired.
-In addition, you may start snoring or breathing through the mouth, and wake up with a dry mouth in the morning as a result.
+As the condition continues, the body and your brain will fail to get sufficient oxygen, which means you wake up in the morning feeling tired.
+In addition, you may start snoring or breathing through the mouth and wake up with a dry mouth in the morning as a result.